cncf/glossary/content/en/contributor-ladder/_index.md

 ## 2. Approvers

 Approvers provide feedback on PRs and approve them.
-Any active contributor can become an approver (see "Becoming an approver").
+Any active contributor can become an approver (see [Becoming an approver](https://glossary.cncf.io/contributor-ladder/#becoming-an-approver)).
 The Glossary differentiates between two approvers: (1) approvers for the English Glossary and (2) approvers for localization teams.

 Glossary approvers are expected to: